 - Right-click the email, hover your cursor over Move to, and choose the folder.

-By creating folders (or labels) in Gmail, you can keep your messages organized for work, school, personal, or whatever structure you find most helpful.
+By creating folders (or labels) in Gmail, you can keep your messages organized for work, school, your personal life, or whatever you find most helpful.